-In Europe, this is the 14th PPA’s that Google has entered for almost 900 MW of wind and solar capacity.
+In Europe, this is the 14th PPA that Google has entered for almost 900 MW of wind and solar capacity.
 The three new wind farms in Finland will be added to the grid that feeds power to Google’s data center in Hamina.

 Last year, we announced that Google had reached our 100 percent renewable energy purchasing goal. – Marc Oman, EU Energy Lead, Global Infrastructure, Google

-Wind has become controversial with conventional power in many countries.
+The wind has become controversial with conventional power in many countries.
 Last year, the number of new corporate PPAs, precisely wind and solar, covered a new record with more than 5 gigawatts.